 Aweber or Mailchimp? – Isn’t this the biggest question when it comes to choosing the best email autoresponder?
-That makes you read every Aweber review out there?
+That makes you read every Aweber review out there, right?

 Email autoresponder plays a crucial role in every internet marketers’ business.
 It helps them to stay in regular touch with their customers.
 This doesn’t mean that email autoresponder has to be used to send canned spam mails.

-Email autoresponder in fact can be (and has to be) used to provide quality to subscribers.
+Email autoresponder in fact can be (and has to be) used to provide value to subscribers.